This post may contain affiliate links. You can view our affiliate disclosure here.

 - larger/wider screens

-- fuller enclosures
+- deeper enclosures

 - more advanced and precise tracking systems